-HTTP is used for a communication over the internet, so application developers, information providers, and users should be aware of the security limitations in HTTP/1.1.
+HTTP is used for communications over the internet, so application developers, information providers, and users should be aware of the security limitations in HTTP/1.1.
 This discussion does not include definitive solutions to the problems mentioned here but it does make some suggestions for reducing security risks.

-All the confidential information should be stored at server side in encrypted form.
+All the confidential information should be stored at the server in encrypted form.

 Revealing the specific software version of the server might allow the server machine to become more vulnerable to attacks against software that is known to contain security holes.

-Proxies which serve as a portal through a network firewall should take special precautions regarding the transfer of header information that identifies the hosts behind the firewall.
+Proxies that serve as a portal through a network firewall should take special precautions regarding the transfer of header information that identifies the hosts behind the firewall.

-Authors of services which use the HTTP protocol should not use GET based forms for the submission of sensitive data, because this will cause this data to be encoded in the Request-URI
+Authors of services that use the HTTP protocol should not use GET based forms for the submission of sensitive data, because it will cause the data to be encoded in the Request-URI.

 The document should be restricted to the documents returned by HTTP requests to be only those that were intended by the server administrators.